A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

 Some of the valproate preparations have a special coating (“enteric” or “gastro-resistant” coating) to protect the tablet from stomach acid.
 This tablet should be swallowed whole with a glass of water – do not chew it as it tastes bitter and you will break the protective coat.

-If you remember later during the day, take it as soon as you remember - unless you are less than four hours away from your next dose.
+If you remember later during the day, take it as soon as you remember, unless you are less than four hours away from your next dose.
 If you forget to take it by then, just start again with the next dose.
+Do not try and catch up by taking a double dose.

 If you forget to take it for a few days, you may start getting your symptoms back and should talk to your doctor about it.